ebouvier/UserCode/README.md

 If the `blind` parameter is set to `false`, the full stat central sample is used instead of data.
 If `nEvtEl` or `nEvtEl` is not provided, the number of events in the data samples are automatically used for the toys generation.
 Results are stored in the `date/version/SimultaneousFitEl`, `date/version/SimultaneousFitMu`, and `date/version/SimultaneousFitAll` folders.
 The systematic uncertainty that is related to the fit calibration is computed.
 To compute other systematic uncertainties, run the analysis, `mergeMCforSys.C`, `mergeChannels.py`, and `computeSys.C`.
+Then add manually the uncertainty into `sumErr.py` and run it!

 ### Perform a simple template fit (as cross-check)